 Genomic Region Generator

-The Genomic Region Generator pipeline extracts specific genomic regions (genes, exons, introns, UTRs, etc.) from reference genomes sourced from NCBI or Ensembl.
+The Genomic Region Generator extracts specific genomic regions (genes, exons, introns, UTRs, etc.) from reference genomes sourced from NCBI or Ensembl.

 It supports flexible region selection, automatic file retrieval, and efficient caching to accelerate subsequent runs with identical parameters.